Your Questions Answered

 Before approving any school to become part of DoWMAT, the Board will undertake a due diligence process looking at finance, buildings, teaching and learning, data etc. As the Trust is in its infancy, significant financial liabilities in terms of budget / buildings would be highlighted as a concern.

-10. WHAT SUPPORT IS AVAILABLE FOR SCHOOLS WITHIN THE DOWMAT FOR SCHOOL IMPROVEMENT?
-HOW DO YOU ENSURE SCHOOLS ARE READY TO FACE THEIR NEXT INSPECTION?
+10. WHAT SUPPORT IS AVAILABLE FOR ACADEMIES WITHIN THE DOWMAT FOR SCHOOL IMPROVEMENT?
+HOW DO YOU ENSURE DOWMAT ACADEMIES ARE READY TO FACE THEIR NEXT INSPECTION?

-A key driver of support for school improvement comes from the Academy Learning Partners.
+A key driver of support for academy improvement comes from the Trust Academy Learning Partners.

-These are responsible for providing high quality school improvement support and challenge within their designated DoWMAT academy.
-The ALPs work alongside the CEO and other members of the ALP team to ensure consistency in the quality and approach of school improvement support across all DoWMAT academies.
+These are responsible for providing high quality academy improvement support and challenge within their designated DoWMAT academy.
+The ALPs work alongside the CEO and other members of the ALP team to ensure consistency in the quality and approach of academy improvement support across all DoWMAT academies.

 The main responsibilities of the ALP are to: